5,000 earthquake victims from single city in Turkey buried in cemetery

 One truck had several body bags placed on top of each other in its trunk.

-Many bodies which had yet to be buried were simply left on the roadside in body bags.
+Many bodies that had yet to be buried were simply left on the roadside in body bags.

 One man retrieved from the back of his car a body bag around 4ft long – likely to be a young child or toddler.